rachithaiyappa/rachithaiyappa.github.io/about/index.md

 During the 5 years it took me to earn this dual degree, I have enjoyed rains on Marine Drive (Mumbai, India) while interning at the Inter-University Centre for Astronomy and Astrophysics (Pune, India), jumped off a cliff into the Mediterranean whilst a Charpak Summer Research Scholar at Collective Animal Behaviour lab (University of Paul Sabatier, Toulouse, France), cherished mum's company during my Bachelor Thesis at the Theoretical Ecology and Evolution lab at Indian Institute of Science (Bangalore, India) and experienced a massive culture shock (I'm looking at you, mashed potatoes) during my Master Thesis at Institute of Theoretical Biology at Humboldt University (Berlin, Germany).

-Just to reiterate, yes I have a degree in Physics and Mechanical Engineering :P
+I like physics (and science in general) but I love tennis.
+I'm the happiest on a tennis court.

-I like physics but I love tennis.
 Been playing the sport since I was as tall as the racquet!
-Simpler times!
+Simpler times.

 Actually, I like and do lots of other things.
 More on that to follow...